Wednesday, 16 January 2013

 Charlie and I are divided on whether there should be any limits on the number of shots and/or mines.
 He thinks there should.
 I am worried that if the number was too low for either, both bots might run out and be left with nothing to do.

 We also were unsure how collisions of the bots should be handled.
 Currently they just treat each other as walls (obstacle that cannot be moved through, i.e. simply aborts any 7.
-MOVE commmand).
+MOVE command).
 We talked about making "deflection" or "reverse" one of the defaults.
 I'm unsure.
 I could make all of these "options" at startup, but for the time being I thought I would keep things simple, so that comparisons between high scores and success of programs could be more easily made.

 If you're just interested in running programs against each other for comparison purposes, you can type the following after loading BATLBOTS: